Bay Adapt and the Regional Shoreline Adaptation Plan

 Partnering for Adaptation for the Future

-In order to address the urgent challenges of tomorrow’s sea level rise, we need to advance solutions today.
+In order to address the urgent challenges of sea level rise, we need to advance solutions today.
 We appreciate working with BCDC to streamline adaptation guidelines in local and subregional jurisdictions, working across sectors to move quickly in advancing solutions.
-We are proud of BCDC’s achievements and our region for coming this far on sea level rise adaptation work, and we’re excited for our future work together to advance a resilient shoreline.
+We are proud of BCDC’s achievements and our region for coming this far on sea level rise adaptation work, and we’re excited for our future work together to advance a resilient shoreline in line with Greenbelt Alliance’s work.

 All photos by Karl Nielsen.